ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

   - IKEv2
   - WireGuard

-- Supported Algorithms (Key Exchange, Signatures, and Ciphersuites):
+- Supported Algorithms (Key Exchange, Signatures, and Ciphersuites) (ALG):
 The application can choose the algorithms that are supported for key exchange, signatures, and ciphersuites.
   - TLS